emifly-devops/DevOps-Course-Starter/README.md

 With this option, visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app, as before.

-If you have chosen to install Ansible, run the following from your control node:
+If you have chosen to install Ansible, change the contents of the `inventory.ini` file to reflect your managed node's IP address and run the following from your control node:

 ```bash
 $ ansible-playbook ansible/playbook.yml -i ansible/inventory.ini